slerfTools/slerfTools-doc/doc-en/createToken.md

-# Solana Token Creation Tutorial
+# Solana Token create token

 Creating tokens on Solana is quick, convenient, and cost-effective.
 It only requires 0.13 SOL.